Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture: Introduction

 To address the above challenge, we first conduct an in-depth analysis of workload variations in real-world inference services.
 Our study reveals that existing Prefill-Decode disaggregated systems exhibit lagging instance scheduling when handling dynamic workload changes (\S\ref{sec:motivation}).
 Based on the request processing workflow of Prefill-Decode disaggregated systems, we derive crucial insights for request and instance scheduling (\S\ref{sec:analysis}).
-Building upon these analyses and insights, we design \textbf{\sysname{}}, an adaptive request and instance scheduler that dynamically schedules requests and instances based on SLO settings and instance load (\S\ref{sec:design}, \S\ref{sec:implementation}). \sysname{} employs stateless instances where each instance can process both prefill and decode requests without dedicated roles.
+Building upon these analyses and insights, we design \textbf{\sysname{}}, an adaptive request and instance scheduler that dynamically schedules requests and instances based on SLO settings and instance load (\S\ref{sec:design}). \sysname{} employs stateless instances where each instance can process both prefill and decode requests without dedicated roles.
 The system features an SLO-aware scheduling algorithm where a global scheduler dynamically adjusts request dispatching and instance allocation based on: (1) predicted TTFT for incoming requests, (2) real-time token generation intervals of ongoing requests, and (3) target SLO metrics.
-This design enables efficient adaptation to varying workloads through adaptive request and instance scheduling.